Coherence (film): Casting

-Byrkit added,

 When asked whether the actors were people whom Byrkit knew pretty well, he answered, "Yeah exactly.
 They were just friends that I knew I could just call up and say, 'Show up at my house in a couple days.
 I can't really tell you what we're doing, trust me I'm not going to kill you.
 It should be fun!'
 And they didn't know each other before they got to my house and so I had to pick people that seemed to be like they could be couples, seemed like they could be best friends and that I just knew were up to the task of jumping into it."

 Interviewer Nell Minow confessed her reaction to the actors' relationships: "I just assumed that they all knew each other very well because they fell into the kinds of rhythms that old friends have."
 Byrkit replied, "That's just casting great people that could do that.
 Just five minutes after they arrived at my house they had to pretend to be married and lovers and best friends."

 Reviewer Matt Prigge praised the choice of casting and their actions: "Byrkit ... focuses not on brainiacs, as in Primer, but on smart but mostly under-informed NPR types, who know enough to slowly piece all this together but not enough that they don't usually descend into blabbering, shouting and drinking.
 Indeed, Coherence is largely improvised, with a game cast first believably under-reacting to some weird business with laughter and disbelief, then always maintaining a degree of levity (read: jokes and occasional put-downs) even when stuff has gotten real."